LetrixZ/faccina/README.md

 - `guest_downloads`: Show download button for guests users.
 - `search_placeholder`: Placeholder text for the search bar.
 - `store_og_images`: Save generated OpenGraph meta images on disk.
+- `secure_session_cookie`: Indicate if the session cookie should be secure or not.

 #### Gallery listing